MicrosoftDocs/dynamics365smb-docs/financials/production-how-set-up-standard-routing-lines.md

 ---
-    title: How to Set Up Standard for Operations | Microsoft Docs
+    title: How to Set Up Standard Tasks for Operations | Microsoft Docs
     description: You can enter descriptions of standard tasks.
     services: project-madeira
     documentationcenter: ''